SHARP-EATMAN

 STERNUM: There are appressed white hairs on S2-S4.
 The hairs on S2 and S3 are all white.
 There are some brown hairs on S4.

-FOREWINGS: The forewings are brown, and dark brown on the outer third. the veins are dark brown.
+FOREWINGS: The forewings are dark brown on the outer third, and the demarcation between light and dark areas is sharp.
+The lighter part of the wings is transparent light brown. the veins are dark brown.
 There are three submarginal cells.

 SIMILAR SPECIES: I concluded that the males could not be Triepeolus atripes, because on the Gainesville bees, the paramedian bands touch the anterior margin of the scutum, and the clypeus is not flattened and does not have a robust midline.